thing-it/thing-it-device-ti-sensortag/README.md

 [Jobs](https://www.thing-it.com/thing-it/#/documentationPanel/mobileClient/jobConfiguration) via your **[thing-it] Mobile App**.
 * Use [thing-it.com](https://www.thing-it.com) to safely connect your Node Box from everywhere, manage complex configurations, store and analyze historical data and offer your configurations to others on the **[thing-it] Mesh Market**.
-* Explore other Device Plugins like [Texas Instruments Sensor Tag](https://www.npmjs.com/package/thing-it-device-ti-sensortag), [Plugwise Smart Switches](https://www.npmjs.com/package/thing-it-device-plugwise) and many more.
+* Explore other Device Plugins like [Philips Hue](https://www.npmjs.com/package/thing-it-device-philips-hue), [Plugwise Smart Switches](https://www.npmjs.com/package/thing-it-device-plugwise) and many more.
 For a full set of
 Device Plugins search for **thing-it-device** on [npm](https://www.npmjs.com/).
 Or [write your own Plugins](https://github.com/marcgille/thing-it-node/wiki/Plugin-Development-Concepts).